-Investing in Real Estate continues to be an attractive option for many investors for a couple of main reasons.
-First investors like having a physical asset backing their investments.
+Investing in Toronto Real Estate continues to be an attractive option for many investors for a couple of main reasons.
+First, investors like having a physical asset backing their investments.
 The second main reason is the overall positive historical performance.
-In this post we will take a jab at explaining what is a real estate investment trust.
+In this post, we will take a jab at explaining what is a real estate investment trust.

 Many people think that you need lots of capital for down payment in order to break into real estate investing, but the truth is that anyone can invest in real estate, no second mortgage required!

 Born out of the recession of the late 1980’s, REITs (or Real Estate Investment Trusts) are really entering their heyday here in Canada.
 With 20 solid years of history, REITS are no longer a foreign concept to Canadian Investors.
 They – in a nutshell – are a simple way for individual investors to earn a portion of the income produced by commercial real estate ownership and operation, without the investor actually needing to own or operate real estate.

 REIT companies may own office buildings, retail spaces, hotels or resorts, apartment buildings, or other less tangible assets like mortgages or loans.
 Generally, most REIT companies specialize in one specific type of real estates, such as Rio-Can here in Canada, which specializes in retail properties.
 REIT companies not only acquire and develop properties – they are required to operate the properties as part of their investment portfolio.
 Investors, or unit owners, can expect to receive yearly dividends in addition to relatively stable monthly distributions.

 - The main advantage to investing in REITs is that they are designed to pay out consistent cash flow for investors and must pay out at least 90% of their taxable income each year to unit owners in the form of dividends.

 - REITs offer income tax benefits for certain investors.